 Are you thinking about getting a new car?
 If so, the most efficient way of doing so is through the used car market.
 However, just because it is second-hand, doesn’t necessarily mean it will be the best deal you can find.

 Here’s how to cut the costs and pay less for your next used vehicle.

 Understand the market

-First of all, you need to make yourself aware of how much a car is worth.
+First of all, you need to make yourself aware of how much a car is worth and look up what is the best day to buy a car.
 There are plenty of ways to do this.
 First of all, make a note of the car that interests you, including its model number and the year it was built.